serokell/blog-posts/untyped-lambda-calculus/article.md

 We can formally define the pure untyped lambda calculus in terms of _abstractions_ and _applications_.

-### Abstraction
+### Abstractions

 An _abstraction_, or a functional abstraction, is a parametric expression, that is to say, a function.
-Lambda calculus only defines univariate functions, but we can easily extend it to include multivariate functions too, as we'll see later.
+Lambda calculus only defines univariate (single-variable) functions, but we can easily extend it to include multivariate functions too, as we'll see later.

 We introduce new abstractions using the $\lambda$ symbol.
-The abstraction consists of the _head_ and the _body_, separated by the dot ($.$) symbol.
+An abstraction consists of a _head_ and a _body_, separated by the dot ($.$) symbol.
-The _head_ contains the $\lambda$ symbol and the parameter name.
+The head contains the $\lambda$ symbol and the parameter name.
-The _body_ is an arbitrary expression.
+The body is an arbitrary expression.
 For example, $\lambda x. x$ is an abstraction.

 As usual in abstract mathematics, we can assign a name to an expression.